South African Food: 25 Best Traditional South African Dishes

 Seafood platter for two, which was actually large enough to feed all three of us

-1. Calamari steaks: forget about calamari rings or tubes, the calamari steaks are the most tender and delightful part of the calamari.
+1. Calamari steaks: Forget about calamari rings or tubes, the calamari steaks are the most tender and delightful part of the calamari.
 And South Africans know how to seduce your palate!

-2. Seafood platter: fish and prawns, as well as calamari rings, tubes or steaks, and a combination of dips, sauces, and relishes.
+2. Seafood platter: Fish and prawns, as well as calamari rings, tubes, or steaks, and a combination of dips, sauces, and relishes.
 If you’re a seafood lover, that’s the one South African food classic you shouldn’t miss!

-3. Mussels: prepared in cream and garlic sauce, fresh sea mussels are served in most restaurants as appetizers, but the portions are large enough to satisfy your hunger for at least a few hours.
+3. Mussels: Prepared in cream and garlic sauce, fresh sea mussels are served in most restaurants as appetizers, but the portions are large enough to satisfy your hunger for at least a few hours.

-5. Crumbed chicken: chicken pieces in breadcrumbs, deep-fried to make a crunchy deliciousness.
+5. Crumbed chicken: Chicken pieces in breadcrumbs, deep-fried to make a crunchy deliciousness.
 Simply irresistible!

 South African Meal Karoo Lamb